 As a founder, one of the easiest, fastest, most convenient places to get more capital is from an existing investor.
 But, what some founders don’t realize is that these VCs are funding out of their reserves.
 So let’s break break down the mechanics of the VC fund reserves.

+A venture capital fund will typically invest about two-thirds of their total fund amount in new companies.
+It can be up to three-quarters of their total fund, but we usually see two-thirds.
 For most VC funds there are no hard and fast rules.
 But most maintain 30% to 40% of the fund in a reserve.
 That means the remaining 60% to 70% is going to new capital, new companies.
 The reserve funds typically are used to support portfolio companies.

 - To fund companies needing to hit a milestone.
-The other reason to use those reserves is to fund a company that isn’t struggling or dying but needs to hit either a funding milestone (they need a few more customers or need to get a product out the door) or needs a bridge to an exit.
+Another reason to use those reserves is to fund a company that isn’t struggling or dying, but needs to hit either a funding milestone (they need a few more customers or need to get a product out the door) or needs a bridge to an exit.
 If a company needs three to four months of capital to get bought, which means the VC makes some money and gets their capital back, that’s a pretty good reason to invest more money into a company.

 The next time you ask for more capital, there will be a lot more scrutiny, especially if your company isn’t performing very well.
 That’s why it’s critical to treat this ask almost like a new investment.
 You are likely going to have to pitch the partnership again, although you may not run through a full VC due diligence process again.
 You should realize you will be using one of your chips.